realmjoin/realmjoin-docs/AppManagement/package-store/README.md

 #### Craft Package

 Non-Intune package to be delivered via RealmJoin Client.
 It is not available via Intune and can not be directly provisioned from this page.
-Visit [RealmJoin Classic](https://realmjoin-web.azurewebsites.net/home) to assign a Craft package.
+Visit [RealmJoin Classic Portal](https://realmjoin-web.azurewebsites.net/home) to assign a Craft package.

 ### Full vs. Limited Catalogue of Packages